Bernard Morris: Professional career

+Pre-draft

-Morris was rated the 12th best quarterback in the 2008 NFL Draft by NFLDraftScout.com.
+Morris was rated the 12th best quarterback in the 2008 NFL draft by NFLDraftScout.com.

 Arkansas Twisters

-Morris was assigned to the Arkansas Twisters on December 15, 2008 along with ex-Florida State quarterback, Xavier Lee.
+Morris was assigned to the Arkansas Twisters on December 15, 2008, along with ex-Florida State quarterback, Xavier Lee.
 In the first round of the 2009 af2 season playoffs, Morris fumbled against the Boise Burn which was returned 32 yards for a touchdown.
 Arkansas ended up losing the game, 77–36.

 Jacksonville Sharks

-Following AF2's ceasing of operations in September 2009, Morris signed with the Jacksonville Sharks of Arena Football League on January 6, 2010.
+Following AF2's ceasing of operations in September 2009, Morris signed with the Jacksonville Sharks of Arena Football League (AFL) on January 6, 2010.

 Pittsburgh Power

-Bernard Morris signed with the expansion Pittsburgh Power of the Arena Football League on September 27, 2010.
-He made his starting debut March 11, 2011 against the Philadelphia Soul.
+Bernard Morris signed with the expansion Pittsburgh Power of the AFL on September 27, 2010.
+He made his starting debut March 11, 2011, against the Philadelphia Soul.
 He was placed on injured reserve March 20 with a sore arm.

 Jacksonville Sharks

 On March 23, 2012, Morris re-signed with the Sharks for the 2012 AFL season.